 With billions of dollars in retail sales taking place every year during Black Friday and the Thanksgiving holiday weekend, brands need to seize every opportunity to get in front of consumers and make a real connection.
 And with the number of online-only shoppers now outnumbering those who shop exclusively in-store, it’s becoming even more important for brands to be strategic and intentional with their digital communications—especially their mobile messaging, which continues to be an important part of businesses’ holiday planning.

 To understand how customers engage with brands during the holidays, we analyzed the billions of messages sent by leading retail brands over the past three years (2017–2019) to reveal insights on how to most effectively reach consumers during the holiday season.
-This year, 2.9 billion messages were sent using Braze on Black Friday alone—and one retail brand actually hit a record, sending roughly 2.5M emails per minute to reach customers in a timely manner.
+This year, 2.9 billion messages were sent using Braze on Black Friday and Cyber Monday alone—and one retail brand actually hit a record, sending roughly 2.5M emails per minute to reach customers in a timely manner.

 Here’s what we learned (The results might surprise you!):

 If you’re waiting to connect with your customers until the week of Thanksgiving—or even the month of November—our data shows you’re already too late.
 Last year, Braze data showed that Thanksgiving week saw the second-lowest email open rate all year.

 The data shows that consumers are more engaged and interested in emails throughout the month of October, and the very last week of the year, making it crucial to start campaigns early.
 If you're relying on email for Black Friday deals, and you aren't targeting shoppers in October, your promotions run the risk of being ignored entirely.

 2. Don’t Rely on Holiday Retention to Grow Customer Loyalty